Glenwood Springs

 For thousands of years, people have recognized the restorative powers of water.
 Sure, it can quench your thirst, but when the earth heats it up, like it does in Glenwood Springs, the power of water is unleashed.
 Just add water to your Rocky Mountain holiday.

 Glenwood Springs is in the heart of the Colorado Rocky Mountains.
 Famous for its geothermal amenities and outdoor adventures, Glenwood Springs is home to one-of-a-kind attractions and is arguably the best destination for Colorado hot springs.
-Glenwood Hot Springs Resort is considered the world’s largest mineral hot springs pool; it features two enormous outdoor pools and the award-winning Spa of the Rockies.
+Glenwood Hot Springs Resort is considered the world’s largest mineral hot springs pool; it features two enormous outdoor pools, slides, a splash zone and plenty of places to play.
 Just downstream, Iron Mountain Hot Springs is situated along the Colorado River and boasts 16 smaller natural-springs pools, all varying in shape and temperature.
 America’s only mountaintop amusement park, Glenwood Caverns Adventure Park, combines spectacular cave tours and thrill rides with breathtaking views of the Roaring Fork Valley.
 The Yampah Spa and Vapor Caves feature naturally occurring mineral-steam baths, a rare geological feature.
 Hanging Lake, located in Glenwood Canyon, is a U.S. Forest Service designated National Natural Landmark and is considered one of the most beautiful hikes in Colorado.

 A four-season destination, there is no shortage of things to do in Glenwood Springs.
 During the warm-weather months, rafting the Colorado River through scenic Glenwood Canyon, cycling paved and unpaved trails and fishing miles of Gold Medal rivers and streams are top choices for visitors.
 In autumn, Glenwood Springs welcomes leaf-peepers and big-game hunters to the area.
 Skiing, snowboarding and snowmobiling at Sunlight Mountain Resort dominate winter itineraries.